yaggya01/Softa_Covid/README.md

 * Charts showing current covid stats of each area with various filters

  ## Technologies/Modules
 * Java      	     : general purpose, concurrent, class-based and object-oriented-programming language.
-* JavaFX    	: GUI Toolkit for Java Based Applications
+* JavaFX    	     : GUI Toolkit for Java Based Applications.
-* MySQL   	  : Open-source relational database management system
+* MySQL   	       : Open-source relational database management system.
+* Gson            : open-source Java library to serialize and deserialize Java objects to JSON.
+* JavaMail        : platform-independent and protocol-independent framework to build mail and messaging applications.
+* MySQL Connector : provides connectivity for java-based client applications.

 ## Contributors(from MNNIT for Avishkar-Softablitz-2021)
 * [Yaggya Garg](https://www.linkedin.com/in/yaggya-garg-08a356202/)